Home page of www.weldreality.com.

 If the weld is required to match the properties of the pipe ensure the alloy content

-of the electrode is matched and verify the preheat or post heat recommendations.
 With the introduction of TIP TIG into the USA, pipe shops now have a single, easy to use process that will produce superior weld results than regular TIG, flux cored or any MIG weld trasfer mode.

 When